AlertMend/AlertMend.io/README.md

 - All blog titles are automatically truncated to 30-60 characters
 - All H2 headings are automatically truncated to 50-70 characters
-- All meta descriptions are automatically generated to be unique
+- All meta descriptions are automatically generated to be unique and 50-160 characters
+- Invalid meta descriptions are automatically fixed during build via post-processing script
 - Canonical URLs are automatically set for all pages
 - Static HTML files are generated during build for better SEO
+- Blog HTML files are validated for SEO compliance during build
 - Logo uses SVG format for better performance and scalability

 ## 🔗 Links